 Every year, our middle school students enjoy an overnight camp experience.
 Each grade level has the opportunity to experience a different camp in a different region of Washington State.
 Options include the North Cascade National Park, Rainier National Park, Olympic National Park, Bainbridge Island, and the south Puget Sound regions.

 HRS participates in organized athletics, offers a multitude of students clubs, and provides before and after school care options.
-After-School programs for students include:
+After-School auxiliary programs change quarterly and some options include:

 - Cross Country